aio-libs/aiomonitor/README.rst

 event loop is blocked for some reason.

 Library provides an python console using aioconsole_ module, it is possible to execute asynchronous command inside your running application.
+Extensible with you own commands, in the style of the standard library's cmd_ module

 +--------------------------------------------------------------------------------------+
 | .. image:: https://raw.githubusercontent.com/aio-libs/aiomonitor/master/docs/tty.gif |